Panchatanthiram: Release and reception

 The film released on 28 June 2002.
 Malathi Rangarajan from The Hindu said that Crazy Mohan's dialogue was "the mainstay", describing the film as "completely entertaining".
 She also praised the film's performances claiming that "with suitable slapstick, apt body language and timing and modulation that tickle, the veteran (Kamal Haasan) makes a mark yet again."
 Furthermore, reviewers from Screen magazine dubbed the film as a "clean comic-entertainer", adding that Ravikumar "deserves a pat for weaving out a good screenplay based on Kamal Haasan's story idea and creating a laugh riot".
 Tulika of Rediff labelled the film as "a barrel of laughs".
 Visual Dasan of Kalki felt Jayaram's talent was underused, and gave the film an "average" verdict.
+Sify wrote "Kamalhassan’s love for Hollywood comedies is well known and he has specialised in Indianising them successfully.
+Now he has gone a step further and tried to make an American black comedy Very Bad Things as his latest Panchatanthiram.
+But somehow it fails to impress as the screenplay written by Crazy Mohan is not tight and most of the funny situations reminds you of his earlier comedies".

 The film was a blockbuster and remains a cult classic in the comedy genre.
+The film was dubbed in Telugu as Panchatantram on 30 August 2002 with Vennelakanti providing the dialogues.
 Kamal Haasan distributed the film himself in the Karnataka region.

-Sequel
+Dropped sequel

 A sequel was planned and Ravikumar had hoped to film scenes on a cruise liner, but the project failed to take off.
 Ravikumar instead set his 2010 film Manmadan Ambu, which also stars Haasan, on a cruise liner.
 Lokesh Kanagaraj also considered making a sequel, but dropped the idea and instead collaborated with Haasan on Vikram (2022).